NawaMan/NullableJ/docs/Nullable.md

 nullable(str).filter(s->s.startsWith(S)).map(String::toUpperCase).orElseThrow();
 ```

-Another is `or(Supplier<Nullable<T>> supplier)` which return itself if present or return the result from the supplier essentially combine the two.
+Another is `or(Supplier<Nullable<T>> supplier)` which returns itself if present or return the result from the given supplier -- essentially combine the two.

 There are also a set of overload `ifPresent(...)` methods that can accept both `Consumer` and `Runnable`
   (if you do not care about the value).